-ALEXANDRIA, Va.—A federal judge in Virginia has halted the commonwealth’s recent program to purge noncitizens from its voter rolls in an expedited fashion, holding that the policy comes too close to the November election.
+ALEXANDRIA, Va.—A federal judge in Virginia has halted the commonwealth’s recent program to purge noncitizens from its voter rolls on an expedited basis.

 Virginia’s program, announced on Aug.
 7 by Gov. Glenn Youngkin, constituted a “clear violation” of the National Voter Registration Act’s (NVRA’s) prohibition on systematic attempts to clean up its voter rolls 90 days before an election, Judge Patricia Giles of the Eastern District of Virginia said during a hearing on Oct.
 25.

-Giles gave her order orally from the bench after a hearing on Oct.
-24, during which the Justice Department and private plaintiffs urged her to issue a preliminary injunction.
-The order comes just nine days before voters head to the polls in November.
+Giles gave her order orally from the bench after another hearing on Oct.
+24, during which the Department of Justice (DOJ) and private plaintiffs urged her to issue a preliminary injunction.
+The order comes just 11 days before voters head to the polls in November.

 Charles Cooper, an attorney representing Virginia, urged the judge to consider the potential confusion an injunction might inflict on the commonwealth’s election administration.

-He acknowledged that the commonwealth’s removal process, which included the matching of data provided by the Department of Motor Vehicles, might create errors but that the risk of canceling out the votes of actual citizens was greater.
+He acknowledged that the commonwealth’s removal process, which included the matching of data provided by the DMV, might create errors but that the risk of error was outweighed by the prospect that noncitizens’ votes might cancel out the votes of actual citizens.

 Giles’s ruling followed a similar injunction from another federal judge in Alabama, where the DOJ sued over another state program aimed at removing noncitizens.

 Youngkin initiated the effort on Aug.
-7 with an executive order claiming that state data indicated that 6,303 noncitizens were removed from its voter rolls between January 2022 and July 2024.
-His order provided for daily updates to the state’s voter list with removals of individuals who are unable to verify their citizenship.
+7 with an executive order, claiming that state data indicated that 6,303 noncitizens were removed from its voter rolls between January 2022 and July 2024.

 Cooper told the court that plaintiffs had waited too long to bring their complaint.
 He also suggested that the executive order was not meaningfully different than the program Virginia had been implementing prior to the 90-day period.
 Virginia maintained in a court filing that the governor’s order instructed agencies “to increase the frequency of their communications under the procedures already in place.”